hfutrell/BezierKit/README.md

 ### Splitting Curves

 The `split(from:, to:)` method produces a subcurve over a given range of t-values.
-The `.split(at:)` method can be used to produce a left subcurve and right subcurve created by splitting across a single t-value.
+The `split(at:)` method can be used to produce a left subcurve and right subcurve created by splitting across a single t-value.

 <img src="https://raw.githubusercontent.com/hfutrell/BezierKit/0.1.1-release/images/usage-split.png" width="256" height="256">